 Kincaid Lake State Park Campground

 Set off on a remarkable road trip in your campervan or trailer to make memories that will last a lifetime at this great Kentucky state park.
 Tucked away in the middle of the state park, enjoy a little peace and quiet at one of the 84 camping spots.
 Each RV campsite provides standard electric hookups along with water, a fire ring, grill, and picnic table.
-There is a bathhouse with restrooms and showers along with a playground and dump station near the campground.
+There is a bathhouse with restrooms and showers along with a dump station near the campground.

 Seasonal activities in Kincaid Lake State Park